-At the time of purchase, commercial paper must be rated either A-1/P-1/F1 or better by at least two of the three nationally recognized rating services (S&P, Moody's and Fitch) and a long term rating of single A or better when applicable.
+At the time of purchase, commercial paper must be rated either A-1/P-1/F1 or better by at least two of the three nationally recognized rating services (S&P, Moody's and Fitch).
 Eligibility is limited to U.S. organized and operating corporations.
-Corporations must have assets in excess of \$5 Billion and have an A rating or better on the issuer's debt other than commercial paper by at least two of the three nationally recognized rating services.
+Corporations must have assets in excess of \$5 Billion and have debt other than commercial paper, if any, that is rated in a rating category of "A" or its equivalent or higher by at least two of the three nationally recognized rating services (S&P, Moody's and Fitch).
 Maturities may not exceed 270 days.
 Purchases of commercial paper will not exceed 40% of the pool's investable money.